-With a captive audience of up to 16,500 at major matches, Headingley Stadium is a venue that attracts a diverse range of spectators.
+With a captive audience of over 18,000 at major matches, Emerald Headingley Stadium is a venue that attracts a diverse range of spectators.
 Major Cricket events serve as an excellent platform to deliver free health checks because:

 • More exposure to the audience before, during and after the match compared to other sports.